 - Operation of machines: Human capital is required in industries to operate machines and carry out the various production processes.

 - concept of economics

 - types of demand curve and used

 - advertising industry

-- It improves the efficiency of work: Human capital especially the highly skilled and experience one do guarantee efficiency of work in all organizations.
+- It improves the efficiency of work: Human capital especially the highly skilled and experienced one do guarantee the efficiency of work in all organizations.

-- It promote productivity: Good and efficient human capital is well known to ensure maximum productivity in all organizations.
+- It promotes productivity: Good and efficient human capital is well known to ensure maximum productivity in all organizations.

-- It ensure profitability: The combined effort of human capital in the area of qualitative education, experience and training enable organization to turn out quality products which are offer to sales in order to make goods profits.
+- It ensures profitability: The combined effort of human capital in the area of qualitative education, experience and training enable the organization to turn out quality products which are offered to sales in order to make good profits.